ezralalonde/anchor-export/README.md

 ## Problem

-You have been using AnchorCMS with MySQL for a while, and have a bunch of pages and posts.
+You have been using [Anchor CMS](https://anchorcms.com/) with [MySQL](http://www.mysql.com/) for a while, and have a bunch of pages and posts.
 You need to be able to export the data into static text files, either for backup, or for importing into another system.

 ## Solution